Underarm bowling incident of 1981: Legacy

 As a direct result of the incident, underarm bowling was banned by the International Cricket Council as "not within the spirit of the game".

 The following year, the Australians went on tour to New Zealand.
 There was a boisterous crowd of 43,000 at Eden Park, Auckland, for the first One Day International of the tour.
 As Greg Chappell came out to bat, a crown green bowls wood was rolled from the crowd on to the outfield, mimicking what had happened at the MCG the previous year.
 That day, he scored a century in a losing cause.

 Although both Chappell brothers have publicly stated their embarrassment, McKechnie bears no ill-will over the incident.
 Greg Chappell says "All my frustrations boiled over on that day", while Trevor Chappell is reluctant to talk about it.
 Trevor Chappell remains best remembered for the "Underarm '81" incident.

 The incident was later used to inspire an instant kiwi lottery ad that humorously depicts a rematch in which exactly the same conditions had arisen and Australia were again bowling the underarm.
 However, Brian McKechnie instead places his box in the way and subsequently hits a six as the ball deflects off it, resulting in embarrassment for the Australian players.

 In 1993, Sir Richard Hadlee bowled the ball underarm during the Allan Border tribute match in Brisbane, causing much laughter from the crowd.

 On 17 February 2005, over 24 years after the original underarm delivery, Australian fast bowler Glenn McGrath light-heartedly revisited the incident in the first ever Twenty20 international, played between Australia and New Zealand.
 In the last over of the match, a grinning McGrath mimed an underarm delivery to Kyle Mills, which prompted New Zealand umpire Billy Bowden to produce a mock red card.
-As New Zealand needed more than 44 runs to win off the last delivery the outcome of the game was never in doubt, so it was positively received in the spirit it was intended by the crowd.
+As New Zealand needed more than 44 runs to win off the last delivery, the outcome of the game was never in doubt, so it was positively received in the spirit it was intended by the crowd.

-In the 2013 Australian movie Backyard Ashes, Spock rolls a can of Beer along the ground to Shep before a backyard cricket match.
+In the 2013 Australian movie Backyard Ashes, Spock rolls a can of beer along the ground to Shep before a backyard cricket match as an allusion to the incident.